anhtuta/Notes/SQLServer_interview_notes.md

 ### 18.3.
 Third Normal Form (3NF): the 3NF states that we should eliminate fields in a table that do not depend on primary key
 - A table will be in 3NF if:
   + It is already in 2NF
-  + Non-Primary key columns dont depend on the other non-Primary key columns
+  + Non-Primary key columns do not depend on the other non-Primary key columns
   + There is no transitive functional dependency (ko có phụ thuộc hàm bắc cầu)
 - Ex: